chie8842/expstock/README.md

 ### Basic Usage

 There are two implementation types.
-The simplest way is to surround the target mothod with the decorator as below.
+The simplest way is to surround the target method with the decorator as below.

 ```
 from expstock import expstock